NoisyAtom/noisyAtom_config/noisyatom_webportal/README.md

 ## Deploy The Server
 As the CMS user, this setsup the project folder, pulls the production branch, runs the requirements.txt file.
 It then runs the DB migration and CollectStatic commands.
+Finally it restarts the nginx and gunicorn services.
 From the root folder of this readme file do:

 	/> ansible-playbook deploy_system.yml  --ask-vault-pass